-However, it’s also the time of year when I monitor the output of our off-grid solar system closely, as a row of days with complete cloud cover can occasionally mean a drop in available power from our battery storage (due to fewer hours of sunlight hitting the solar panels) in our off-the-grid solar house in Little River.
+In an off-the-grid solar house, a row of days with complete cloud cover can occasionally mean a drop in available power from your battery storage, due to fewer hours of sunlight hitting the solar panels.

-(Of course, as most solar households are connected to the electricity grid, energy is always available even though the sun might be hidden.
+Of course, as most solar households are also connected to the electricity grid, energy is always available even though the sun might be hidden.
 But it’s important to understand what happens to your solar production during winter and learn the best way to monitor your solar system.

 To understand that, let’s have a quick look at how solar panels work.